What do missionaries do?

-What are the key topics shaping world missions efforts today?
-What ideas are being talking
+are the key themes shaping world missions efforts today?
+What ideas are being talking about by

-Check out these brief (500 words or less) articles or reflections on topics or themes relevant
+Check out these brief (500 words or less) articles or reflections on themes relevant

-to global missions.
-These were published as a series for a regular column in Engage
+recognizing spiritual forces.
+These articles were published as a series for a monthly column in

-magazine, the online missions magazine or ezine of Nazarene Missions International
+Engage magazine, the online missions magazine or ezine of Nazarene Missions

 - Three selfs: Necessary qualities for local churches -- In the late